What Are Nurture Campaigns?

 #1 Coordinate your efforts

-When it comes to nurture campaigns, you need to combine your marketing and sales resources if you want to set up a smooth process.
+When it comes to nurturing campaigns, you need to combine your marketing and sales resources if you want to set up a smooth process.
 This helps in creating a seamless transition from lead nurturing to sales.
 Additionally, this also helps in sharing customer data in order to create a more personalized campaign, regardless of the lead’s primary touchpoint.

 #2 Data Is Key